Raydivine/RSS-Feed-Reader/README.md

 5. This is the [demo video](https://github.com/Raydivine/RSS-Feed-Reader/blob/master/Documentation/Demo%20Video.mkv), you can download      and watch it.

-This project is welcome anyone to copy, modify and republish, enjoys.
+This project is welcome anyone to <b>copy, modify and republish</b>, enjoys.